Felix-Ku/COMP3297-SSEFinder/README.md

 ## Instructions

 - Update Heroku
-	- No need manual update, I have set Heroku auto update with this res, after changing things here, wait a while and reload the heroku page to see changes.
+	- No need manual update, I have set Heroku auto update with this res, after changing things here using Git, wait a while and reload the heroku page to see changes.

 - Setting up (git)
 	- Login github in local terminal